Questions? Ph: 1800 925 525

 There are also some issues of safety - e.g. engaging properly with the wrist straps to avoid hand injury.

-We also provide bulk copies of this useful guide to be distributed to members of bushwalking clubs.
-Please contact us if your club would like copies.
+We also provide bulk copies of this useful guide to be distributed to members of bushwalking clubs and other interested associations.
+Please contact us if your club/association would like copies.